djalilhebal/blog-neo/docs/introducing-super-scoreboard/index.md

 I just wanted to build my own thing but make it braindead easy to use.

 In this post, we will start by giving a brief introduction to League of Legends, one of its mechanics known as cooldown tracking, and a common practice among players called pinging.
-Following that, we will discuss a specific issue that requires a solution, the current tools available, and finally, present our streamlined solution.
+Following that, we will discuss a specific need, the current solutions available, and finally, present our streamlined solution.
 We will provide a high-level overview of our design and implementation.

 ## Intro